jonathanbarreto/token-namer/md/PRD.md

 - **Conditional vocabulary**: Motion namespace has object-dependent bases (`basesByObject`)
 - **Modifiers**: Shared vocabulary for suffix modifier fields (variant, state, scale, mode)

+**Note on Primitive Tokens:**
+The structure described above applies to the current implementation.
+Primitive tokens follow a different naming framework structure: `<category>/<set>/<step>/<variant?>`.
+Primitive tokens require category-specific vocabulary and step systems as defined in the Controlled vocabulary section.
+The primitive framework uses a JSON storage model where segments are stored as nested JSON objects (groups), with groups being objects without `$value` and tokens being objects with `$value`.
+See the "Primitive tokens" section under Controlled vocabulary for complete details.

 **Access:**
 - Vocabulary is accessed via getter functions in `src/data.js`
 - Functions filter vocabulary based on namespace and current field values